 The series stars Jason Bateman as a former financial advisor who sets up a drug smuggling and money laundering scheme in the Ozarks region of Missouri as amends for a high-price deal gone wrong.
 Netflix's crime thriller premiere in 2017 and was warmly received by critics.
-According to Nielsen, the third season of the show garnered an average minute audience rating of 8.7 million viewers in its first ten days of availability, making it one of the most-watched shows on the streaming service (as always, it is tough to fully gauge the success of Netflix's shows since they don't release verifiable data on their numbers so take all of this with a pinch of salt.)
+According to Nielsen, the third season of the show garnered an average minute audience rating of 8.7 million viewers in its first ten days of availability, making it one of the most-watched shows on the streaming service.

-It's not that Ozark is a bad show or is undeserving of critical acclaim, yet its continued presence at the Emmys, often over shows that many critics and awards experts predicted would receive the spotlight, has garnered it the label of awards bait in a manner that is rare for modern TV.
+It's not that Ozark is a bad show or is undeserving of critical acclaim, but its continued presence at the Emmys has garnered it the label of awards bait in a way that is rare for modern TV.
 At last year's Emmys, for example, Julia Garner won Best Supporting Actress in a Drama series over four separate actresses from Game of Thrones in that show's much-hyped final season.
-Jason Bateman also won a directing award over the likes of Succession, Game of Thrones, and The Handmaid's Tale, all of which were more lavishly praised for their direction.
+Jason Bateman also won a directing award over the likes of Succession, Game of Thrones, and The Handmaid's Tale, all of which received more lavish praise, from critics.

-It didn't hurt that shows like Ozark are already primed for awards attention.
-It's really the perfect storm of Emmys attention: Pre-established stars like Jason Bateman and Laura Linney in the lead roles; a dark, socially relevant story with a dark tone and occasional tear-jerking moments; a murderer’s row of character actors in the supporting roles; an ensemble of morally grey characters; and an overwhelming bleakness.
-Even the ways the show is mocked are considered awards-friendly, such as its almost impenetrably dark cinematography that has still received multiple Emmy nominations.
-If a show looks prestigious by the standard definition of the term (glossy, muted color palate) then the job’s half-done.
+It also helps that shows like Ozark are perfectly primed for awards attention.
+Established stars, like Jason Bateman and Laura Linney in the lead roles, a dark, socially relevant story with occasional tear-jerking moments and an ensemble of morally grey characters.
+Even the ways the show is mocked are considered awards-friendly — such as its almost impenetrably dark cinematography that has still received multiple Emmy nominations.
+If a show looks prestigious by the standard definition of the term (high production values, muted color palate) then the job’s half-done.

-Ozark will wrap up after its fourth season, thus bringing an end to a curious era of Netflix’s domination of original television programming in the 2010s.
+Ozark will wrap up after season 4 — bringing an end to the first show in Netflix’s domination of original programming.
 The company seems destined to continue this level of gargantuan success in the coming years, even as the streaming market becomes ever busier.
-Five of this year's eight nominees for Best Drama are from streaming services, with most of them coming courtesy of Netflix.
 This is the future of television, and Ozark is but one example of the medium's new status quo.